genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 .. image:: images/methylation-qc-page.png

-The Methylation array QC application allows the user to export files containing methylation and unmethylation values, as well as Beta-values, M-values and Log median intensity values.
+The Methylation array QC application allows the user to export files containing methylation and unmethylation values, as well as the Beta-values, the M-values and Log median intensity values.

 Additionally, you can download and explore "Copy number values" file with the sum of the methylated and unmethylated signals.